Top 20 Most Popular Desserts in Portugal

 Created by monks expelled from the Jerónimos Monastery, in Belém, in the 19th century, this delicacy quickly entered the hearts of the Portuguese people.
 And then it conquered the world.
 To this day, tourists from all over the world line up at the Pastéis de Nata Factory to try this marvel of Portuguese cuisine.

 It is an egg custard tart and, usually, it is dusted with cinnamon.
 Contrary to what many people think, it is not a dessert.
-It can be eaten at any time of the day, preferably with a cup of coffee.
+It can be eaten at any time of the day, and it goes especially well for breakfast preferably with a cup of coffee.

 2. Pudim de Ovos

 Pudim de Ovos is a classic custard pudding dessert which will leave you wanting more and more.
 It is a quick and simple recipe to follow and is a favorite of many Portuguese families, making special appearances at Christmas and Easter.
 You will only need four ingredients: milk, sugar, eggs, and caramel.

 So, when the craving for sweets hits, Pudim de Ovos is certainly a good choice!

 One of the indispensable Christmas desserts is Rabanada, a historic sweet full of tradition.
 The recipe is based on thick slices of bread left to age for a day, dipped in milk for a few seconds, and then covered in beaten eggs and fried in oil.